-This post is titled with the word “renew” and not “renovation” because for this rental unit project not much was done to the kitchen, just a quick kitchen flip including a fresh coat of paint and flooring.
-But from the state that this place was in, those two small tasks made a world of difference aesthetically.
+This post is titled with the word “renew” and not “renovation” because for this rental unit project not much was done to the kitchen, just a quick kitchen flip including a fresh coat of paint and flooring, for a total of $152.
+But from the state that this place was in, these two small tasks made a world of difference aesthetically.

 For the kitchen flooring we used a solid vinyl stick tile in a simple, neutral pattern from The Home Depot.
 Cheap and easy to install, does the job quite well.
 Probably about $60 total in tile was all it took to make a difference!

 For the walls I choose a paint color inspired by what else other than an episode of Fixer Upper of course!
 I picked a PPG Voice of Color paint color called Silent Storm, a pale green gray 6 months before I realized it actually truly is the PPG crossover for Joanna’s color Americana Egg in the Magnolia Homes paint line!
 A crossover means that Silent Storm is the closest tint formula in the PPG color palette, to the other brand’s color Americana Egg.
 This is discovered based on tint and formula data.